CephalonScientia/wiki-reader/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+## Additional Notes
+For future preparation in migrating the codebase to use TypeScript, some TS configurations and dependencies will be left unused in the project directories.